Searching for a DIY Detox Face Mask for Acne?

 2. Rinse with cool to warm water and gently pat dry.
 Then apply a thin layer of the charcoal face mask with a face mask spatula or clean hands to your cleansed face, avoiding the eye area.

 3. Leave the charcoal face mask on for 5 to 10 minutes or until the clay begins to harden and dry.
 You can extend the time if you have oily skin, considering it will take longer to absorb your oil.
 Or you can spritz the mask with a face mist or DIY hydrosol to keep it on for up to 20 minutes.

 4. After a detox face mask, gently rinse your face with cool water and a washcloth.
 I like to use my homemade toner or micellar water to remove face masks.
 Pat dry and follow up with a moisturizer such as my popular aloe vera face cream for refreshed, balanced skin.

 What happens if you leave a face mask on too long?

-Something else to take note of is, after a detox face mask you may notice new small blemishes or bumps in areas you normally don’t have breakouts.
-This is normal due to all the skin’s process of clearing the pores.
-Depending on the condition of your skin you may be in detox mode for a few days.
+Something else to take note of is, after a detox face mask, you may notice new small blemishes or bumps in areas you normally don’t have breakouts.
+This is normal due to all the skin’s processes of clearing the pores.
+Depending on the condition of your skin, you may be in detox mode for a few days.

 If that is the case, I highly suggest creating a homemade face steam the day after.
 You can find my instructions on how to do just that here.
 More pampering really for your skin!